I. Coming into Existence

 - Working relationships with other statewide organizations: FREE Teens, From The Start, LIEFGUARD, Peer Challenge, Saint Peter’s Hospital Fertility Awareness Program.

 - Annually holds 7 state-wide conferences hosted in hospitals, schools and universities for nurses, school health educators, counselors, social workers and administrators.

-- Significant additional speaking engagements throughout the state and Northeast include: NJ State School Counselors Association (annual conference keynote), NJ State PTA, NJ Association of School Assistance Professionals, NJ Association for Health, Physical Education, Recreation and Dance (NJHPERD), Eastern District Association, Pennsylvania, Massachusetts and Maryland professional school health associations (HPERD), NJ Association for Special Education, Newark, School Nurses Associations and County School Nursing Association Presenters (Sussex, Hunterdon, Warren, Morris, Passaic, Middlesex, Essex).
+- Significant additional speaking engagements throughout the state and Northeast include: NJ State School Counselors Association (annual conference keynote), NJ State PTA, NJ Association of School Assistance Professionals, NJ Association for Health, Physical Education, Recreation and Dance (NJAHPERD), Eastern District Association, Pennsylvania, Massachusetts and Maryland professional school health associations (AHPERD), NJ Association for Special Education, Newark, School Nurses Associations and County School Nursing Association Presenters (Sussex, Hunterdon, Warren, Morris, Passaic, Middlesex, Essex).

 - Educator training provided to federally funded abstinence programs providing program in NJ.

 - International outreach to Jamaica, W.I., since 2005

 IV.
 Current Goals

 - Increase the number of students to be influenced through product dissemination and topic awareness

 - Broaden national reach through regional saturation

 - Inculcate a risk avoidance adolescent sexual health message within college level health teacher and nursing education programs.